 In remote work, successful virtual communication is essential for project completion and problem solving.
 Both Christian Lin and Eric Stinehart, Alariss interns, were surprised by how seamless communication during the remote internship felt.
 Tools like Slack made it easy to touch base and collaborate on various projects and Zoom acted as a unifying force for whole team meetings and group bonding.

 As the summer comes to a close, the return to school also becomes a complicated issue for college students.
-Some universities are creating a hybrid model of both online and in person classes, while others are opting for only in person or only online school.
+Some universities are creating a hybrid model of both online and in-person classes, while others are opting for only in-person or only online schools.
 I am a student going into my junior year at Harvard where classes are completely online.
 Due to social distancing measures, Harvard felt able to provide housing for about 40% of undergraduate students, but only 25% are returning to campus.
 This means that 3,599 students, out of the 5,231 undergraduates who intend to enroll for the fall semester, will be learning remotely.

-The transition to remote learning has been surprising and challenging for me as someone who has only experienced in person classes.
+The transition to remote learning has been surprising and challenging for me as someone who has only experienced in-person classes.
 However, for Hung Nguyen, an Alariss intern and student at Minerva Schools, virtual learning has been the majority of his college experience.
 He has traveled to five different countries while taking virtual classes.
 The rigorous curriculum and remote classes have shown him that he can create his own schedule and routine no matter where he is located.
-Some thrive off the bat with a remote work or school model, however it takes others a bit of adjusting.
+Some thrive off the bat with remote work or school models, however it takes others a bit of adjusting.

 The pandemic has drastically changed the workforce by bringing remote opportunities to the forefront.
 Students are enduring this major shift where flexibility and adaptability seem to be the major themes that aid in success.
 I am still figuring out how to navigate these uncertain times, but it seems that technology will continue to be a force for an interconnected global future.